mizmauz/rest2odata_cap_kyma/README.md

-# CAP Services to translate a REST Quarkus into a ODATA on CAP
+# CAP Services to translate a REST Quarkus into a ODATA deployed KYMA
+l
 This tutorial describes, how to translate the REST Service of the Quarkus application ( see previous blog [A Quarkus REST Service] (https://community.sap.com/t5/open-source-blogs/sending-and-receiving-kafka-messages-using-quarkus-and-kyma/ba-p/13583287 ) into a ODATA Service. )

 We are using a CAP Service and an SQLITE Database to store the result of the REST Call.
 The ODATA service is exposed automatically from the cds schema/service.

+See the project on Github [rest2odata_cap_kyma](https://github.com/mizmauz/rest2odata_cap_kyma)

 ![Image](./rest2odata.png)

-The project has to subfolders:
+The project has two subfolders:
 - rest2odata
     SAP CAP stateless service which calls the REST and transforms to ODATA (V4)
 - odatafiori
-    Another CAP service with a database that joins the database of the rest service and displays the complete data set.
+    Another CAP service with a database that joins its local table with the table on the odata service (rest2odata) and displays the complete data set.

-In the end, there will be three separate pods ( including the Quarkus Kafka REST ) which depend on each other.
+In the end, there will be three separate PODs on KYMA ( including the Quarkus Kafka REST ) which depend on each other.

 ## Getting Started